 Using the cervical mucus method to promote fertility doesn't pose any risks.

 Likewise, using the cervical mucus method for birth control doesn't pose any direct risks, but it doesn't offer protection from sexually transmitted infections.
 In addition, the risk of unintended pregnancy with the cervical mucus method is somewhat higher than with other methods of birth control.

 Formal training is usually required to master the cervical mucus method.
 This method also necessitates ongoing, rigorous daily monitoring.
-In addition, abstinence — or use of another type of contraception — is typically needed for 14 to 17 days of each cycle.
+In addition, abstinence — or use of another type of contraception — is typically needed for 10 to 17 days of each cycle.

 - Hatcher RA, et al. Contraceptive Technology.
-19th ed.
-New York, N.Y.: Ardent Media Inc.; 2007:1.
+20th ed.
+New York, N.Y.: Ardent Media; 2011:417.